Lantern is a startup looking to ignite a conversation about how to die well – TechCrunch

 One aspect that Eddy emphasized repeatedly was that having a will and pre-planning for end-of-life are not equivalent.
 “Even if you don’t have a dollar to your name after you pass away, there are a ton of other things that your loved ones, family members, whoever’s responsible has to consider,” she said.

 From a product perspective, there are some nuances compared to your more typical SaaS startup.
 For one, the company needs to engage you regularly, but not too frequently.
-Unlike, say, a wedding which is a single event that then is over, your documents and directives need to be occasionally edited and updated as a user’s life circumstances change.
+Unlike, say, a wedding, which is a single event that then is over, your documents and directives need to be occasionally edited and updated as a user’s life circumstances change.

 Beyond that, one of the largest challenges with a product that talks about death is building a connection with a user that doesn’t seem cold, and, well, Silicon Valley-like.
 “Even as a product that is entirely virtual, making sure that you really feel that human connection throughout” is a high priority, Eddy said.
 “We use a lot of empathetic language, and our imagery, all of the illustrations are done by illustrators who have lost someone in memory of the person who’s lost.”